Putnam-like dataset summary: LLMs as mathematical competition contestants: Statistics and analysis of the results

 \subsection{Results by problem level}

-The boxplot is a very popular way to visualize a distribution of a quantity.
-The box is drawn from the first quartile to the third quartile with a horizontal line drawn inside it to denote the median.
-The length of the box is called the interquartile range (IQR).
-The whiskers are drawn at most 1.5IQR down, starting from the first quartile, and at most 1.5IQR up, starting from the third quartile.
-The points out of whiskers are called outliers and are considered as untypical for considered set of values.
+The distributions of the grades we visualize using well-known boxplots and dotplots (if the sample is small).

 As can be seen in Figure \ref{f3}, in overview, the problems are ordered in increasing difficulty, and the problems at levels 5-6 were significantly harder for LLMs than the rest.
-However, problems level 4 are easier for models than problems level 3.
+However, level 4 problems are easier for models than level 3 problems.
 Welch's two sample $t$-test confirms that this difference is statistically significant ($p$-value of one-sided test is equal to 0.02).

+This anomaly may be attributed to human-perceived problem difficulty.
+The same thing one can observe in the results from the actual Putnam competition.
+In fact we should consider the problems as easy (level 1 and level 2), medium (3 and 4) and hard (5 and 6) where the order in each group is not important.
+This also highlights a potential discrepancy between human-perceived difficulty and the actual challenges faced by LLMs, suggesting that models may excel at problems requiring extensive calculations or knowledge recall, which humans might rate as more difficult.

 We also observe that over 75\% of solutions of level 1-2 problems are correct or almost correct (7~points or more), and only a few solutions are wrong.